nklipa13/retroactive-query/README.md

 - any account that directly `call`s a Uniswap pair or a Uniswap router contract
 - any address that transfers any liquidity provider tokens or pair tokens to a Uniswap pair or a Uniswap router contract
 - any address that holds liquidity provider tokens for a non-zero number of seconds

-### Liquidity providers

-- all liquidity is weighted by ETH value of liquidity / total ETH value
-- fixed reward rate per second to all LPs pro-rata
-- total rewards to liquidity providers is `150_000_000` - amount to users

-### SOCKS users

-1000 UNI goes to:

-- every address that burns any SOCKS
-- every address that holds at least 1 SOCKS token

 ## Reproduction